0xMitroglu/nextjs_comerce/README.md

 ## URL

-You can find the live website of this project under [https://e-comerce-0xmitroglu.vercel.app/stripe/success](https://e-comerce-0xmitroglu.vercel.app/stripe/success)
+You can find the live website of this project on [https://e-comerce-0xmitroglu.vercel.app/stripe/success](https://e-comerce-0xmitroglu.vercel.app/stripe/success)